yaoshifeng/-/README.md

 Because there are some issues in my own computer.

-I ghost my computer, all my work environment applications are lost... let me cry in 5 seconds.
+I ghost my computer, all my work environment applications are lost...
+Let me cry in 5 seconds.

-now I finish my own first beyond a thousand lines project.
+Now I finish my own first beyond one thousand lines project.

-let me say what I update:
+Let me say what I update:

+First:Add error handling

-First:Add error handling， in spider3.0, all the function has no error handling.
-And make me carry because of adding the mysql function, always said something wrong with the project and can't write in mysql. so I add lots of error handling, and the paqu.py beyond 400 lines, Brilliant!!!Finally I find it's a proxy server problem!!!
+     In spider3.0, all the function has no error handling.
+     And make me carry because of adding the mysql function.
+     Always said something wrong with the project and can't write in mysql.
+     So I add lots of error handling, and the paqu.py beyond 400 lines, Brilliant!
+     Finally I find it's a proxy server problem!
 What the ***

+Second:A big problem

-Second:A big problem: in spider3.0, I just show the novel the latest novel content, so I crawl the whole novel.
+     In spider3.0, I just show the novel the latest novel content, All right it's my question,
+     So I crawl the whole novel.

-Third: My pride——saving all novel information in Mysql
+Third: My pride——Saving all novel information in Mysql

 if you want to run and see: